UNT-RITS/Tutorials/Basic_Python/README.md

 [PyCharm](https://www.jetbrains.com/pycharm/) is the most popular IDE followed by Spyder, Idle and Eclipse, while [Sublime Text](http://www.sublimetext.com) is an extremely popular Editor, followed by Atom, Visual Studio Code and Vim.

-**Pros**: It can be used without an internet connection.
+:grinning: It can be used without an internet connection.

-**Cons**: It can't be shared easily and you can't have acces to your code from any device.
+:unamused: It can't be shared easily and you can't have acces to your code from any device.

 b). **From terminal**: